 Intelligent Links

-For this Pay-By-Link option, you’re creating the link by adding query parameter to the link you give to your payers.
+For this Pay-By-Link option, you’re creating the link by adding query parameters to the link you give to your payers.

 How does it work?